 - Loose or missing teeth

-A variety of dental issues can lead to a sore jaw.
+A variety of dental issues can leave you with a sore jaw.
 These can include:

 - Fractured or crowded teeth